ctlong12/ChatApplication/README.md

 ## Implementation

 The project takes an object oriented approch to application design.
 Each user, message, and profile are built out in such a way to provide efficent data retrival and storage.
-The application uses Google's Firbase as a backen to ensure scalabity if ever need be.
+The application uses Google's Firebase as a backen to ensure scalabity if ever need be.

 ### Features